Kourtney Kardashian Shows Off Toned Legs As She Hits The Mall With Kendall Jenner

 Kourtney Kardashian and Kendall Jenner hit the mall together over the weekend, and the two sisters looked great as they both showed off their legs during the shopping trip.

-According to a July 21 report by The Daily Mail, Kourtney Kardashian stepped out in Calabasas over the weekend wearing a mini skirt and matching top, which boasted roman numerals on it.
+According to a July 21 report by the Daily Mail, Kourtney Kardashian stepped out in Calabasas over the weekend wearing a mini skirt and matching top, which boasted roman numerals on it.
 She also donned a white crop top, showing off her flat tummy, and black heeled boots.
-She completely the look with a black Chanel purse slung across her waist, sunglasses, and hoop earrings.
+She completed the look with a black Chanel purse slung across her waist, sunglasses, and hoop earrings.

 Meanwhile, Kourtney’s sister, Kendall Jenner, looked a bit more casual wearing black spandex shorts and an oversize sweater.
 She rocked white socks and matching sneakers, and also wore sunglasses during the outing.
 Kendall also carried a Louis Vuitton purse that read “Bore Me More.”